JulienFX/Othello/README.md

 # Othello
 Purpose of the project :
-to improve my algorithmic understanding by coding a game of othello in a game console.
+to improve my algorithmic understanding by coding a game of othello.
+This Project is fully terminated.